Getting Started with AgentBoot

 node --version.
 If you need to upgrade, use nvm or download from nodejs.org. -

 GitHub account with permission to create repositories in your org (or your personal account for solo use).
+If you don't have permission yet, see Local evaluation below.

 -